-The dedication shall include the right of the developer and the accepting agency, subject to the limitations of the relevant portions of Condition 3 set forth above 1) to enter the property, 2) to carry out revegetation activities and maintain the areas as described in the HCP and Conditions 4 and 8 of this permit, 3) to construct and maintain required trail improvements including without limitation trails described in the Public Amenities Plan Trails and Signage Map of 1/20/97, in the project description, in Condition 1 and in Condition 4 below, in the Conceptual Public Amenities and Coastal Access Program of 1996, (Revised, August 28, 1997) and in the Public Amenities Plan, Trails and Signage Map 1/20/97 and (5) to perform erosion control.
-Additionally, the developer shall have the right to construct and use drainage devices, dewatering wells, exploratory pits, other remedial measure and monitoring wells as recommended by the City geologist provided that the construction and location of such wells in the reasonable judgment of the Executive Director do not materially and adversely effect the purpose of Condition 1 as set forth above.
+The dedication shall include the right of the developer and the accepting agency, subject to the limitations of the relevant portions of Condition 3 set forth above 1) to enter the property, 2) to carry out revegetation activities and maintain the areas as described in the HCP and Conditions 4 and 8 of this permit, 3) to construct and maintain required trail improvements including without limitation trails described in the Public Amenities Plan Trails and Signage Map of 1/20/97, in the project description, in Condition 1 and in Condition 4 below, in the Conceptual Public Amenities and Coastal Access Program of 1996, (Revised, August 28, 1997) and in the Public Amenities Plan, Trails and Signage Map 1/20/97, which may be superseded by revised Special Condition 23.
+Signage, Final Public Amenity Plan, subject to the approval of the Executive Director, and (5) to perform erosion control.
+Additionally, the developer shall have the right to construct and use drainage devices, dewatering wells, exploratory pits, other remedial measure and monitoring wells as recommended by the City geologist provided that the construction and location of such wells in the reasonable judgment of the Executive Director do not materially and adversely affect the purpose of Condition 1 as set forth above.

 The area subject to the dedication shall be described in the offer in a manner that is legally adequate under California law for a conveyance of an interest in real property and that is of a level of precision that is acceptable to the Executive Director.

 Notwithstanding the foregoing, the depiction of the easement area shown on the attached Exhibit 30 of amendment 6, (Exhibit E Trail easement offers), shall be deemed to satisfy this requirement for the purpose of permit issuance.
-If utilized, the applicant shall replace or supplement the depiction with a legal description that is both legally proper and (in the reasonable judgment of the Executive Director) sufficiently precise, before the earlier to occur of either 1) the end of a period of five days from recordation of each final subdivision map for the project for the area encompassed by each such map, or 2) commencement of construction of improvements on the project other than permitted golf course facilities (clubhouse, maintenance building, restrooms, etc.), roads, parks and overlooks, trails, grading, erosion control and installation and/or relocation of underground utilities.
-The offer shall run with the land in favor of the People of the
+If utilized, the applicant shall replace or supplement the depiction with a legal description that is both legally proper and (in the reasonable judgment of the Executive Director) sufficiently precise, before the earlier to occur of either 1) the end of a period of five days from recordation of each final subdivision map for the project for the area encompassed by each such map, or 2)

-State of California, binding all successors and assigns, and shall be irrevocable for a period of 21 years, such period running from the date of recording.
+commencement of construction of improvements on the project other than permitted golf course facilities (clubhouse, maintenance building, restrooms, etc.), roads, parks and overlooks, trails, grading, erosion control and installation and/or relocation of underground utilities.
+The offer shall run with the land in favor of the People of the State of California, binding all successors and assigns, and shall be irrevocable for a period of 21 years, such period running from the date of recording.